HansonSoftware/haydenhanson.dev/src/projects/code-snippets.md

 ## Mobile Login

-Code Snippets is a desktop app!
-This application is better suited for desktop, as that's where most programming happens.
+Code Snippets is better suited for desktop screens, as that's where most programming happens.
 However, I always keep mobile responsiveness in mind, so it is compatible.
 Here's what it looks like.

 ![Mobile Login](/images/projects/code-snippets/mobile-login.png)